-Courses Can Carry a Maximum of Two Requirements: One-semester courses can be approved to fulfill zero, one, or two general education requirements.
+Courses Can Carry a Maximum of Two Requirements: One-semester courses can be approved to fulfill zero, one, or two OLE Core requirements.
 No single one-semester

 course can be approved to fulfill more than two requirements.

 Depending on the Course and Requirement in Question, Students Can Fulfill One or Two Requirements with a Single Course: In four instances, students will be permitted to fulfill two requirements with a single course.
-The only instances in which a student can fulfill more than one general education requirement with a single course are those in which (at least) one of the two general education requirements is “Writing Across the Curriculum,” “Power and Race,” “Ethics in Context,” or “The OLE Experience in Practice.”
+The only instances in which a student can fulfill more than one OLE Core requirement with a single course are those in which (at least) one of the two OLE Core requirements is “Writing Across the Curriculum,” “Power and Race,” “Ethics in Context,” or “The OLE Experience in Practice.”